spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 sidebar_position: 10
 ---

 Palette supports deploying and managing Kubernetes clusters in an Azure account.
-This section guides you on how to create a Kubernetes cluster in Azure that Palette manages.
+This section guides you on how to create a Kubernetes cluster in Azure that Palette manages using Azure Virtual Machines.

 ## Prerequisites